Zacharyjlo/git-recent-branches/README.md

 And then edit your .zshrc file and add git-recent-branches to your oh my zsh plugins.

-Use the alias `rbr` to print out your 10 most recently checked out branches, (excluding ones merged into `main`) and check them out by simply typing the number associated with that branch!
+Use the alias `grbr` to print out your 10 most recently checked out branches, (excluding ones merged into `main`) and check them out by simply typing the number associated with that branch!
 If you would like to view more than the last 10, easy!
 Just add a number to the end of your alias (Ex: `rbr 20`)